klis87/normy/packages/normy-query-core/README.md

 To install the package, just run:

 ```
-$ npm install @normy/vue-query
+$ npm install @normy/react-query
 ```

-or you can just use CDN: `https://unpkg.com/@normy/vue-query`.
+or you can just use CDN: `https://unpkg.com/@normy/react-query`.

-You do not need to install `@normy/core`, because it will be installed as `@normy/vue-query` direct dependency.
+You do not need to install `@normy/core`, because it will be installed as `@normy/react-query` direct dependency.

 ## Basic usage [:arrow_up:](#table-of-content)

 For the basic usage, see `Motivation` paragraph.
-The only thing which you need to actually do is to pass `queryClient` to `VueQueryNormalizerPlugin`.
-After doing this, you can use `vue-query` as you normally do, but you don't need to make any data updates most of the time anymore.
+The only thing which you need to actually do is to pass `queryClient` to `QueryNormalizerProvider`.
+After doing this, you can use `react-query` as you normally do, but you don't need to make any data updates most of the time anymore.

-`VueQueryNormalizerPlugin` accepts two options:
+`QueryNormalizerProvider` accepts two props:

-- `queryClient` - this is just a vue-query instance you create by `new QueryClient(config)`,
+- `queryClient` - this is just a react-query instance you create by `new QueryClient(config)`,
 - `normalizerConfig` - this is `normy` config, which you might need to meet requirements for data normalization to work - see [explanation](https://github.com/klis87/normy/tree/master/#required-conditions-arrow_up) for more details.
 Additionally to `normy` config, you can also pass `normalize` option, which is `true` by default - if you pass `false`, nothing will be normalized unless explicitely set (see the next paragraph)